fluiddyn/transonic/README.rst

 `the example in the documentation
 <https://fluidpythran.readthedocs.io/en/latest/examples/using_cachedjit.html>`_).

+If the environment variable :code:`PYTHRANIZE_AT_IMPORT` is set, fluidpythran compiles at import time the functions with type hints.

 **Implementation details for just-in-time compilation:** A Pythran file is produced for each "cachedjited" function (function decorated with :code:`@cachedjit`).
 The file is compiled at the first call of the function and